Cancelling the vacuum energy and Weyl anomaly in the standard model with dimension-zero scalar fields: Application to the Standard Model

-(ii) Moreover, it requires that $n_{0}$ and $n_{2}$ both vanish, so that neither the Higgs field nor the graviton contributes to Eqs.~(\ref{E_k}, \ref{a_new}, \ref{c_new}).
-Over the years, many conundra raised by the Higgs field and the graviton (such as the vast hierarchy in scale between the Higgs and Planck masses) have led many physicists to speculate that these fields might be emergent or composite.
+(ii) Moreover, cancellation requires that $n_{0}$ vanishes, so that the Higgs field does not contribute to Eqs.~(\ref{E_k}, \ref{a_new}, \ref{c_new}).
+Over the years, the conundra raised by the Higgs field (including the vast hierarchy between the Higgs and Planck masses) have led many physicists to speculate that it might be emergent or composite.
 If our results are indeed a clue about the real world, they would appear to support this speculation.